 Catch a Game

 Spring might be one of the best times in Boston for sports fans.
-With the Boston Red Sox back at historic Fenway Park, our winter sports teams fighting for their spots in the playoffs and New England Revolution kicking it up at Gillette Stadium, there is a team for everyone to cheer on.
+With the Boston Red Sox back at historic Fenway Park, our winter sports teams fighting for their spots in the playoffs, and the New England Revolution kicking it up at Gillette Stadium, there is a team for everyone to cheer on.

 Want to learn more about the City of Champions?
 Take a trip to The Sports Museum at TD Garden.

-Take a Walk or Road Through History
+Take a Walk Through History

 With the return of Spring comes the return of Boston’s walking tours.
 Walk the Black Heritage Trail in Beacon Hill and the West End, the Innovation Trail in Cambridge, or the iconic Freedom Trail following a red brick road through historic sites from American History.